 Mail your completed application to: FSGS Pioneer Chair, Amy Crabill Lay, PO Box 15352, Tampa, FL 33614

 All applications must be approved by the committee.
-Initial applications must be postmarked by April 30th.
-Final copies of the application along with all documents, forms, and any additional fees are due by August 31st for presentation at the Fall conference.
+Initial applications must be postmarked by September 30th.
+Final copies of the application along with all documents, forms, and any additional fees are due by September 30.
 Copies of applications and documented proofs are contributed to the Florida State Archives and become a permanent part of Florida history, located at:

 Bureau of Archives and Records Management